cneben/QuickQanava/GTpo/README.md

 GTpo  (C++14 Topology library)
 ===========================

-**This page is WIP, GTpo is used internally in QuickQanava and is not ready for general use**
+:heavy_exclamation_mark: **This page is WIP, GTpo is used internally in QuickQanava and is not ready for general use** :heavy_exclamation_mark:

 GTpo is a C++14 directed graphs modelling library available under BSD license.
 GTpo is highly configurable at compile time, with no runtime cost for unconfigured features.